ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.matrix-org/README.md

 ### to test your configuration use sendMessage

-simply open the objects and change the string of one matrix-org instance The port is mostly 8448, when you have a self hosted system without proxy.
+simply open the objects and change the string of one matrix-org instance Mostly the port is 443, if you have a public system like matrix.org The port is sometimes 8448, when you have a self hosted system without proxy, but then you know it.

-Sometimes the port is 443, if you have a public system like matrix.org If you like to test it:
+If you like to test it:
 Server: matrix.org Port: 443
 room: #test-ioBroker-adapter:matrix.org